dr-leo/PyHyphen/README.rst

 - the class hyphen.Hyphenator: each instance of it can hyphenate and wrap words using a dictionary compatible with the hyphenation feature of LibreOffice and Mozilla.
-Required dictionaries are automatically downloaded at runtime.
+Required dictionaries are automatically, if not already installed. downloaded at runtime.
 - the module dictools contains useful functions such as for downloading and installing dictionaries from a configurable repository.
 After installation of PyHyphen, the LibreOffice repository is used by default.
+Dictionaries are storedin the platform-specific user's app directory.
 - 'hyphen.hnj' is the C extension module that does all the ground work.
 It contains the high quality
   `C library libhyphen <http://sourceforge.net/projects/hunspell/files/Hyphen/>`_.